STEM Program

 Program Start Time: TBD (meetings will take place for around one hour per week)

-The program concludes by reflecting on who speaks for the universe today—with particular attention to the dearth of Black, Latinx, female and queer astrophysicists in the US, discourses on climate change from the Global South and the growing popularity of Chinese science fiction.
-Secondary readings from arts, humanities and the social sciences are paired with primary sources—historical records, scientific documents, technological artifacts, origin stories, poetry, art and architecture, documentary films, podcasts, and science fiction—to illuminate multi-faceted dimensions of cosmic knowledge.
-Alongside content knowledge the program expects students from across disciplines to compose original research essays on a pre-approved topic of their choice by creatively triangulating an unconventional combination of primary sources.
+The program concludes by reflecting on who speaks for the universe today—with particular attention to the dearth of Black, Latinx, female, and queer astrophysicists in the US, discourses on climate change from the Global South, and the growing popularity of Chinese science fiction.
+Secondary readings from arts, humanities, and the social sciences are paired with primary sources—historical records, scientific documents, technological artifacts, origin stories, poetry, art and architecture, documentary films, podcasts, and science fiction—to illuminate multi-faceted dimensions of cosmic knowledge.
+Alongside content knowledge, the program expects students from across disciplines to compose original research essays on a pre-approved topic by creatively triangulating an unconventional combination of primary sources.

 Possible Topics For Final Project